Determined Laredo Workplace Accident Lawyer

 Laredo workplace injury lawyer John R. Solis knows how devastating on-the-job accidents can be.
 You might be perfectly healthy one minute, and the next minute your life changes.
 You suddenly have a serious injury or a long-term disability.
 You may be wondering what to do next.
-The answer can be complicated, which is why it's wise to contact the Law Office of John R. Solis immediately for a free consultation.
+The answer can be complicated, which is why it's wise to contact John R. Solis, Attorney at Law immediately for a free consultation.

 In Texas, employers do not have to carry workers' compensation insurance, which is a standard business insurance that exists to help employees recover from workplace injuries, diseases or illnesses.
 Though it is regulated by the state of Texas, workers' comp is not mandatory-and that means that your employer may not carry it.
 If you were injured and your employer is a "non-subscriber" or a company that does not subscribe to workers' compensation insurance, you may wonder who will pay for your losses.
 In such cases, we can seek payments directly from your employer's pocket.